NathanLouis90/line-following-robot-esp-stm32-pixy/README.md

 }
 ```
 ### 2. UART TX Dependency on UART RX
 As mentioned above, UART TX will trigger immediately when UART RX receives data, but since there are some issues, such as race conditions and the fact that UART RX and UART TX operate at different clock cycles, it might be better to decouple UART RX and UART TX.
-One way is to set two pointers: __start__, which points to the start of transmission,n, and __end__, which points to the instance where a __'\0'__ is detected.
-UART TX will be continuously scanning the buffer for contents to transmit, thus acting independently from UART RX.
-The untested code is as follows:
+One way is to set two new pointers for UART TX: __start__, which points to the beginning of transmission, and __end__, which points to the instance where a __'\0'__ is detected.
+UART TX will continuously scan the buffer for contents to transmit (at an interval), thus acting independently from UART RX.
+The code is as follows:
 ```bash
 uart_tx.end = (uint8_t *) strchr((char*) uart_tx.start, '\0');
 uart_tx.data_size = uart_tx.end - uart_tx.start;